 Mfule gravel road in ward 4 under Cllr PE Ntombela.
 The 1.8 km gravel road will cost municipality R 3 190 280.67 within a duration of 6 months.
 Manzawayo gravel road in ward 5 under Cllr Z Sibiya.
 The 5.5km gravel road will Value R 4 385 856.60 and be constructed within a duration of 8 months.

 The Makhasaneni Soqiwa Electrification continues as planned, the first process of connection has been implemented for the people of ward 3 and 7.

 Although our budget is small, our Municipality is functioning well with stable finances that is able to meet the needs of our people.
 In August 2018 we had held a successful Mayoral Cup as well as participated in the District and Provincial Salga Games.
 During the 2018 Mayoral Cup we extended the number of sporting codes unlike the previous year’s where we only had two codes which were soccer and netball.
 We also hired professional soccer scouters who were scouting for the talent in Mthonjaneni.
 We also had a successful Maidens Send-off Ceremony to eNyokeni, kwaNongoma to be part of Reed Dance.

-I would like to thank all of our municipal staff, Amakhosi and council for their dedication towards building a united and people centred Municipality.
+I would like to thank my colleague’s honourable Councillors, Municipal Staff, Amakhosi and the community for their dedication towards building and developing our home which is Mthonjaneni Municipality.